-5.3.5.
+5.4.5.
 Final Examination Requirement

 A Final Examination is required after the student's Ph.D. research is completed and a satisfactory dissertation, as deemed by the Ph.D. advisor or co-advisors, is written.
-The Graduate School Form 8: Request to Appoint an Examination Committee (see Appendix G) is used to schedule the meeting.
-It must be filed in the CoT Graduate Studies Office a minimum of three (3) weeks prior to the scheduled examination date.
-Concurrently, CoT Form1 is also completed and filed with the CoT Graduate Studies Office (see Appendix H).
+The Graduate School Form 8: Request to Appoint an Examination Committee is filed electronically and is used to schedule the meeting.
+It must be filed two (2) weeks prior to the scheduled examination date.